 One of the things that makes Kodi so popular is 3rd party add-ons that can be installed in to Kodi.

 3rd party add-ons have nothing to do with Kodi itself but simply use it as a platform.
-Much the way most program are not created by Microsoft for a Windows computer, most add-ons are not created by Kodi developers.
+Much the way most programs are not created by Microsoft for a Windows computer, most add-ons are not created by Kodi developers.

 Hooking Up an Android TV Box To a TV

-Connecting to WiFi or Ethernet
+Connecting to the Internet WiFi or Ethernet

-Most android boxes will have the wireless and Ethernet in Settings–>Network–>WiFi.
+Most Android boxes will have the wireless and Ethernet in Settings–>Network–>WiFi.

 Using Kodi With an Android TV Box

-Kodi is simply another app within an android TV box and will start when the Kodi Icon is clicked.
+Kodi is simply another app within an Android TV box and will start when the Kodi Icon is clicked.

 Kodi menus are divided up into sections including Pictures, Videos, Music, Programs, and System.

 Most Add-ons will give a server list of links and a good link will need to be found.